btmarketing/BT-Toolkit-Styleguide/README.md

-# bttest
+# btweb

-The bttest UI toolkit is a tool for rapid website development.
+The btweb UI toolkit is a tool for rapid website development.
 It provides a set of fully-functional components and structures that can be used to build scalable web pages.

 ## Getting Started

-bttest requires [node.js](http://nodejs.org).
+btweb requires [node.js](http://nodejs.org).
 Make sure your have `v0.10` or higher installed before proceeding.

 **Start the local development environment:**